raphael-proust/OGL-SRD5/pages/15.creatures/default.md

 ###### Actions

-***Bite***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 1 piercing damage, and the target must make a DC 10 Constitution saving throw, taking 5 (2d4) poison damage on a failed save, or half as much damage on a successful one.
+***Bite***. *Melee Weapon Attack:* +5 to hit, reach 1.5m, one target. *Hit:* 1 piercing damage, and the target must make a DC 10 Constitution saving throw, taking 5 (2d4) poison damage on a failed save, or half as much damage on a successful one.

 ## Polar Bear